 "We are very busy preparing for the herring and crab seasons, and looking ahead to the salmon fishery of 2018," says Ryan Ford, Program Director, Fish Safe BC.
 A couple years ago, Hon.
-Marc Garneau, Minister of Transport, announced funding from Ottawa for Fish Safe BC to support an education and awareness initiative in January of 2016, that promotes safe boating practices on board small vessels of commercial fishing companies across the country.
+Marc Garneau, Minister of Transport, announced funding from Ottawa for Fish Safe BC to support an education and awareness initiative (begun January 2016), that promotes safe boating practices on board small vessels of commercial fishing companies across the country.
 Commercial fishermen and companies with commercial fishing licence qualify for high quality safety education delivered across Canada.

-Fish Safe BC is receiving up to $900,000 over three years to expand a successful safety education program, originating in B.C., the "Safest Catch" program.
+Fish Safe BC received up to $900,000 over three years to expand a successful safety education program, originating in B.C., the "Safest Catch Program."
 This program uses fishermen to train other fishermen about relevant regulatory requirements and how to make safety an integral part of their commercial fishing business.
-They also provide fishermen with tools and knowledge needed to create their own documented vessel-specific safety management system.
+The organization also provides fishermen with tools and knowledge needed to create their own documented vessel-specific safety management system.

 With this funding, Fish Safe BC has been working closely with the commercial fishing community to expand the Safest Catch Program well beyond B.C., including Quebec and the Maritimes.
 The Government of Canada's financial contribution to Fish Safe BC comes from the Commercial Fishing Safety Component of Transport Canada's Boating Safety Contribution Program (BSCP).

 The BSCP is a contribution funding program which aims to raise public awareness of boating safety by advancing knowledge of boating safety issues, practices and behaviours through enhanced awareness and education initiative and projects.
 The Program has two components – one geared towards safe boating practices on board small commercial fishing vessels and the other focussed on recreational boating.